 In order for your lawn to thrive throughout the year, you need to understand what’s going on underneath the grass.
-And in order to do this, you need to carry out a soil test.
+And in order to do this accurately, you need to carry out a soil test.

-All this information will not only help you ensure proper grass growth and health, but it will also prevent you from accidentally damaging it, such as applying the wrong fertiliser.
+All this information will not only help you to ensure proper grass growth and health, but it will also prevent you from accidentally damaging your lawn, such as applying the wrong fertiliser / material.

-In this post I’ll be explaining everything you really need to know about testing your soil so make sure to keep reading!
+In this post I’ll be explaining everything you need to know about testing your soil, and how easy the process really is…

 How to Carry Out a Soil Test